-These buttermilk biscuits will become your favorite.
-They are tender and buttery with lots of flaky layers and they take no time to make.
+These Tender & Flaky Buttermilk Biscuits will become your favorite.
+Made with buttermilk, they are tender, buttery, and flaky, and they take no time to make.

 HAPPY NATIONAL BISCUIT DAY!!!
 I posted this recipe exactly 3 years ago on National Biscuit Day, and I’m reposting it today with some updated tips.
 I’ve been making biscuits since I was 5 years old with my mom and I could eat my weight in biscuits.
 Oh wait, I think I have!!

 Did you know, there are many different types of biscuits, flaky layered, soft & airy, drop biscuits, cathead biscuits, cream cheese biscuits…too many to name!
 When I was a little girl, (tomboy), my mom would wrap up the leftover biscuits from breakfast and let me take them with me on my day of adventures in the woods.
 I’d share them with my pony, sit on a swinging bridge and eat them while I played my harmonica or sometimes I’d share one with the birds.
 Whether they were hot or cold, I loved them.

 Biscuits are one of the easiest breads to make.
 If you follow my easy tips below, you’ll make perfect biscuits every time, and once you see how easy it is to make them, you’ll never buy canned biscuits again.

 - Butter: It’s imperative to use very cold butter in your biscuit dough.
 Cut the butter into small pieces and cut it into the dough with a pastry blender.
 If you don’t have a pastry blender, use a fork and a knife.
 Why cold butter?
 As the biscuits bake, the small chunks of butter slowly melt into the biscuits, creating air pockets which in turn make the biscuits nice and airy.